CanCanCommunity/cancancan/docs/Fetching-Records.md

   can :manage, User, id: user.id end
 ```
-a call to User.accessible_by(current_ability) generates the following SQL
+a call to User.accessible_by(current_ability) generates the following or equivalent SQL, depending on your version of ActiveRecord.

 ```sql
 SELECT *